-6 Once the claims are identified, the next 7 question is what will they do in terms of clawback 8 liability?
+6 Once the claims are identified, the next question is what will they do in terms of clawback 7 8 liability?

-9 The preferences, we have identified.
-The 10 other type of liability that needs to be dealt with is what I refer to as fraudulent transfer
+The preferences, we have identified.
+The 10 other type of liability that needs to be dealt with is what I refer to as fraudulent transfer 12 liability.

-Fraudulent transfer liability is somewhat of a 14 misnomer because it doesn't really mean or imply 15 that anybody who was involved in it was guilty or 16 participated in a fraud.
-It's an insolvency word 17 of art that means that under certain conditions. transactions may be avoidable, and there is one set 18 19 of those that would be based upon avoiding 20 transactions that were the result of actual fraud or that were committed with actual fraudulent 21
+13 Fraudulent transfer liability is somewhat of a 14 misnomer because it doesn't really mean or imply 15 that anybody who was involved in it was guilty or participated in a fraud.
+It's an insolvency word 16 of art that means that under certain conditions.
+17 18 transactions may be avoidable, and there is one set 19 of those that would be based upon avoiding transactions that were the result of actual fraud 20 or that were committed with actual fraudulent 21 22 intent.
+23 of the other investors in their own right.

-23 It's unlikely that that would apply to any of the general investors who got money back at any time in these partnerships, or for that matter, any transfer constructively fraudulent, meaning that the effect of the transfer was to hinder, delay or defraud other creditors, and the most typical group 6
+It's unlikely that that would apply to any of the general investors who got money back at any time in these partnerships, or for that matter, any transfer constructively fraudulent, meaning that the effect of the transfer was to hinder, delay or defraud other creditors, and the most typical group 6 entity was insolvent that were made with less than